jnk0le/simple-crt/README.md

 --specs=nosys.specs
 ```

 `-nostdlib`/`-nodefaultlibs` is not required.
-Bloat will be pulled only when appropriate "standard" function is used.
+Bloat will be pulled only when appropriate standard function is used.
 (adding compiler option to use float with newlib printf/scanf will casue bloat even when printf/scanf is not used)

-Device headers can be ripped from e.g. vendor generators or CMSIS packs available to download in eclispe iot.
+Device headers can be ripped from e.g. vendor generators or CMSIS packs available to download in eclispe "CMSIS packs".

 To define different stack/heap limitations
 ```